When to Replace Your Watch Battery: The Complete Guide

 Signs Your Watch Battery Needs Replacing

 The seconds hand jumps in 4-second intervals.
 This is the most reliable early warning sign in most modern quartz watches.
-When the battery drops below a threshold voltage, the movement circuit switches from one-second ticks to four-second jumps - a deliberate end-of-life indicator that gives you approximately a week to replace the battery before the watch stops.
+When the battery drops below a threshold voltage, the movement circuit switches from one-second ticks to four-second jumps a deliberate end-of-life indicator that gives you approximately a week to replace the battery before the watch stops entirely.
 Not all movements include this feature, but most Swiss and Japanese movements from the last 20 years do.

 Consistent timekeeping errors.
 A quartz watch losing or gaining more than 15 seconds per month is performing below specification.
-If your watch has always been accurate and starts drifting, a low battery is the most likely cause - try a replacement before assuming the movement needs servicing.
+If your watch has always been accurate and starts drifting, a low battery is the most likely cause.
+Try a replacement before assuming the movement needs servicing.

 Dim or fading display.
 On watches with LCD or backlight displays, reduced brightness or partial display failure is a clear battery indicator.